How to Contact an Editor

 Submissions from both authors and literary agents are invited.
 The simplest, fastest way to contact us is by email.

 Often, prospective authors have had a chance to meet a McFarland editor at a conference or are otherwise already acquainted with an editor.
-If so, you may send your query or proposal directly to any editor at McFarland.
+If so, feel free to direct your query or proposal to the attention of a specific editor, but it is best emailed to [email protected] so that it is expedited into our proposal evaluation process.
 If you do not have a contact name, simply email our general mailbox at [email protected].
-Please do not email a proposal to more than one editor.
+You may send your query or proposal directly to any editor at McFarland, but please do not submit it to more than one editor.

 Additionally, our editors attend numerous academic conferences each year.
 If you and McFarland are both attending the same conference, you are invited to meet with an editor.
 You can schedule an appointment by emailing us in advance (email [email protected]), or you can stop by the McFarland booth in the conference’s exhibit hall for a casual conversation with an editor.

 McFarland is a leading independent publisher of academic and general interest nonfiction books.
 McFarland is known for covering topics of popular appeal in a serious and scholarly fashion, and for going to great lengths to manufacture our books to the highest standards and library specifications.
 Among many librarians especially, McFarland is viewed as distinguished yet daring.
 You can also see what current authors are saying about McFarland, and what others are saying about McFarland.